BarisGulyuz/Sanalogi.Interview.App/README.md

 # Sanalogi.InvoiceApp

 --> Now you can see form is empty.
-You can add Invoice Datas while using this form.
+You can add Invoice Datas with using this form.

 ![InvoiceApp Empty](https://user-images.githubusercontent.com/81426353/150440337-dfad4bbf-ef62-483f-87e5-1db8ebb0061e.JPG)